-How can the motion of the sea be a direct source for an ever-changing weaving pattern?
-A textile sea archive in collaboration with Jos Klarenbeek
+How can the motion of the sea be a direct source for an ever-changing weaving pattern.

 A porcelain edition of Made by Rain follows up the textile collection.
-Developed during a three-month creative residency from september-november 2017 in Arita, Japan.
+Developed during a three-month creative residency in Arita, Japan.

-The process of producing space; A performance by a set of materials that developed during the run of the exhibition at Stroom, Den Haag (more…)
+Light sensitive textiles exposed to an UV installation.
+A performance by a set of materials that developed during the run of the exhibition. (more…)

-A study on indigo and Kurume-kasuri during a research trip to Japan to work with local textile professionals. (more…)
+Serie of yarns and ropes.
+Study on indigo and Kurume-kasuri during a research trip to Japan. (more…)